 Dagestan

-The overall system of local governance is becoming destabilized.
+The overall system of local governance was destabilized.

-In Dagestan, there has been a noticeable intensification of repressions, with ongoing trials related to previous incidents, including persecution by the occupiers for alleged participation in actions against the Russian Federation during the Chechen wars.
-At the same time, there is a clear trend toward destabilization — with regular direct shootouts involving “extremists.”
-The fight against extremism is pushing the authorities to reckless measures, such as the inspection of women wearing niqabs, which may provoke resistance from radical Islamists and only further destabilize an already tense region.
+In Dagestan, there was a noticeable intensification of the repressions, with ongoing trials related to the previous incidents, including persecution by the occupiers for alleged participation in actions against the Russian Federation during the Chechen wars.
+There was the clear trend toward destabilization — with regular direct shootouts involving “extremists” at the same time.
+The fight against extremism was pushing the authorities to the reckless measures, such as the inspection of the women wearing niqabs.
+This may provoke the resistance from the radical Islamists and only further destabilize an already tense region.

-Another significant destabilizing factor could be, on the one hand, the continued mobilization of the population for the aggressive war against Ukraine, and on the other hand, the issue of compensation for so-called “SMO veterans.”
+Another significant destabilizing factors were the continued mobilization of the population for the aggressive war against Ukraine, and on the other hand, the issue of compensation for its veterans.

 Land conflicts are also escalating against a backdrop of national tensions and the lobbying efforts of “SMO veterans” (particularly in the Aukh district, bordering Chechnya).
-Often these so-called veterans of a war that is unwanted in the region compete for land plots with large families, further discrediting the war in the eyes of locals and potentially igniting a major conflict.
+Often these veterans of a war unwanted in the region competed for the land plots with the large families, further discrediting the war in the eyes of the locals and potentially igniting a major conflict.

 Marker | April | May |